 Of course this depends on the procedure, but clients can often expect to save from 40 – 80% off the cost of treatment alone in their home country.
 In addition, most costs associated with medical tourism are tax deductible.
 Of course, cost should never be the primary consideration in a medical procedure, but when low cost can be achieved while receiving first-rate care, it should certainly be considered.

 Passport Medical is one of the largest medical tourism companies by patient volume in North America and the winner of the ‘Leadership Excellence in Medical Facilitation’ award.
 We have sent over 2500 patients abroad since 2009 for various medical and dental procedures.
-We have one of the best reputations in the industry, proud member of the Better Business Bureau, and have been invited to numerous international medical tourism conferences to speak to others in the industry.
+We have one of the best reputations in the industry, with many positive testimonials from our many US and Canadian clients, and have been invited to numerous international medical tourism conferences to speak to others in the industry.
 We have worked hard to create close relationships with our partners and maintain efficient lines of communication.
 Thus, we can get the information and pricing you need quickly to help make your healthcare decision.
 Trying to do this on your own can be a very difficult task.